Due to the volume of applications we receive, it may be a few weeks until we can respond.

 Café and Bakehouse

-• Show off your cooking skills (or learn to cook), help with food preparation, serve, operate the till, wash up, bake cakes, develop your barista skills making lattes, cappuccinos and espressos.
+- Show off your cooking skills (or learn to cook), help with food preparation, serve, operate the till, wash up, bake cakes, develop your barista skills making lattes, and other coffees.

 Garden & grounds

-• Come and help us achieve our ambition of turning St Sid’s grounds into a beautiful, green oasis – for the benefit of everybody.
-We always need more green fingered volunteers to help with grass cutting, planting, weeding and lots more.
+- Come and help us achieve our ambition of turning St Sid’s grounds into a beautiful, green oasis – for the benefit of everybody.
+We always need more green fingered volunteers to help with seed sowing, planting, weeding and lots more.